10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 Get clear on your preferred sequence and your risk tolerance, and then build the contract terms around that where possible:

-• Sell first: Lower financial risk because you know your sale price.
-Consider negotiating a longer settlement, or (if suitable) a rent-back arrangement so you have time to buy.
+• Sell first: Lower risk because you know your sale price.
+Consider a longer settlement, or (if suitable) a rent-back arrangement so you have time to buy.

-• Buy first: More convenient if you find the perfect property, but riskier if your home doesn’t sell quickly.
-Make sure you understand bridging finance options and the true holding costs of owning two properties (even for a short time).
+• Buy first: More convenient if you find the right place, but riskier if your home doesn’t sell quickly.
+Understand bridging finance and the true holding costs of owning two properties.

 8. Not preparing your home properly for sale

-First impressions matter more than many expect.
-When buyers walk into a property, they’re picturing their life there - and clutter, odours, or small visible issues can make them discount the price (or walk away) even if the home is fundamentally solid.
+First impressions matter.
+Buyers picture their life in the home - and clutter, odours, or small visible issues can reduce offers (or turn people away) even if the property is solid.

 What to do instead